netzo/fresh-netzo/www/src/docs/get-help/faq.md

 ## Technology

 :::details What programming languages does Netzo support?
 Netzo supports JavaScript (JS), TypeScript (TS), JSX, and TSX for source code.
-These languages are commonly used for web development and are well-suited for building custom internal tools and automating complex workflows.
+These languages are commonly used for web development and are well-suited for building custom business software and automating complex workflows.
 :::

 :::details What file types are supported in the Projects module?